Kitware/visualizer/documentation/content/docs/index.md

 ### Requirements

-Installing ParaViewWeb Visualizer as a dependency inside your Web project is quite easy.
+Installing ParaView Visualizer as a dependency inside your Web project is quite easy.
 However, you do need to have a couple of other things installed first:

 - [Node.js](http://nodejs.org/)
 - [Git](http://git-scm.com/)